showell/meta-elm/publicity/Welcome.md

-My immediate goals are to just translate some more real Elm code into MetaElm snippets, and that will help me flesh out the core pieces like `computeVal` and other stuff in `MeRunTime`.
+My immediate goals are to just translate some more real Elm code into MetaElm snippets, and that will help me flesh out the core pieces like `compute` and other stuff in `MeRunTime`.

 There is also the somewhat tedious work of writing wrappers.